How to add a feedback form to a static website without a backend.

 1st attempt → error

-2nd attempt after 30 seconds
+2nd attempt in 30 seconds

-3rd attempt after 2 minutes
+3rd attempt in 2 minutes

-4th attempt after 10 minutes
+4th attempt in 10 minutes

 This way, submissions are not lost due to temporary failures.